awsdocs/aws-batch-user-guide/doc_source/submit_job.md

 1. For **Memory**, specify the hard limit \(in MiB\) of memory to present to the job's container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.

+1. \(Optional\) For **Number of GPUs**, specify the number of GPUs your job will use\.

+   The job will run on a container with the specified number of GPUs pinned to that container\.

 1. For **Command**, specify the command to pass to the container\.
 For simple commands, you can type the command as you would at a command prompt in the **Space delimited** tab\.
 Verify that the JSON result \(which is passed to the Docker daemon\) is correct\.
 For more complicated commands \(for example, with special characters\), you can switch to the **JSON** tab and enter the string array equivalent there\.

    This parameter maps to `Cmd` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `COMMAND` parameter to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 For more information about the Docker `CMD` parameter, go to [https://docs\.docker\.com/engine/reference/builder/\#cmd](https://docs.docker.com/engine/reference/builder/#cmd)\.